r4jeshwar/terraform-exoscale-mybb/README.md

 # Create the playbook for task running

-Create the `main.yaml` ansible playbook for access the ansible-roles to application running.
+Create the `main.yml` ansible playbook for access the ansible-roles to application running.
 ```
-#main.yaml
+#main.yml

 - hosts: all
   become: true
   roles:
-    - <path_to_ansible-role-lufi>
+    - <path_to_ansible-role-mybb>
 ```

 # Provide a path of playbook